Mandy Ginsberg

-Mandy Ginsberg is an American businesswoman and manager, who is the former CEO of Match Group.
+Amanda Ginsberg is an American businesswoman and executive who served as the chief executive officer (CEO) of Match Group from 2017 to 2020.

 Early life and education

-Ginsberg graduated from the University of California, Berkeley and subsequently obtained an MBA from The Wharton School of the University of Pennsylvania.
+Ginsberg was born in 1969/1970.
+She grew up in Dallas, where she was educated at the Hockaday School.
+She graduated from the University of California, Berkeley in 1992 and subsequently obtained an MBA from The Wharton School of the University of Pennsylvania.

 Career

-In her early career Ginsberg served as Vice President of Consumer Technology for Edelman Public Relations Worldwide, and subsequently became Vice President of Worldwide Marketing at JDA Software.
+In her early career Ginsberg was Vice President of Consumer Technology for Edelman Public Relations Worldwide, and subsequently became Vice President of Worldwide Marketing at JDA Software.

-IAC Group

-In 2006, Ginsberg joined IAC, where she has since served in different positions.
+In 2006, Ginsberg joined IAC, where she has since worked in different positions.
 In 2008 she became executive vice-president and general manager of Match Group’s North American operations and in 2010 was nominated as CEO of the Match Group Americas, where she continued to focused the Match U.S. brand, Match Affinity Brands, OkCupid, PlentyOfFish, ParPerfeito and the brands north and south American expansion.
-She also served as CEO of the IAC's Tutor.com, and when the company bought The Princeton Review in 2014, Ginsberg continued to serve as CEO of the newly formed company.
+She also was CEO of the IAC's Tutor.com, and when the company bought The Princeton Review in 2014, Ginsberg continued as CEO of the newly formed company.

-Since August 2017, Ginsberg served as CEO of Match Group.
-The group currently owns more than 45 brands (e.g. Tinder, Hinge, OkCupid) and is active in 190 countries and 42 languages.
+In August 2017, Ginsberg became the CEO of Match Group.
 When Ginsberg took over operations she had the entire company audited, to secure equal pay between men and women.
-She also uses and promotes as system of paying raises, without employees demanding them.
-In January 2020, Ginsberg stepped down from her position as the CEO of Match Group due to personal reasons.
+She also promoted a system of pay raises, without employees demanding them.
+In January 2020, Ginsberg stepped down from her position as the CEO of Match Group for personal reasons and was replaced by Shar Dubey.

+Ginsberg joined the boards of Uber in 2020 and ThredUp in early 2021.
+In October 2022, she joined Advent International as operating partner.

 Personal life

 Ginsberg is married for the second time and has two daughters.
+Her house in North Dallas was destroyed by a tornado in October 2019.